duxaxa/aerokube-images/README.md

 # Info

 This project is a fork from https://github.com/aerokube/images.
-In the current project the buiding of the yandex-browser image has beenchanged so that the image is built with the [chromedriver](https://chromedriver.storage.googleapis.com/index.html) instead of [YandexDriver](https://github.com/yandex/YandexDriver).
+In the current project the buiding of the yandex-browser image has been changed so that the image is built with the [chromedriver](https://chromedriver.storage.googleapis.com/index.html) instead of [YandexDriver](https://github.com/yandex/YandexDriver).

 # Example: